-Amazon and Microsoft are bringing the Amazon Appstore to Windows 11.
+Amazon and Microsoft have brought the Amazon Appstore to Windows 11.
 Windows 11 customers can install the Amazon Appstore client through the Microsoft Store.
-After installed, Windows 11 customers can view and install Android apps present in the Amazon Appstore catalog.
+Once installed, Windows 11 customers can view and install Android apps from the Amazon Appstore catalog.

 Microsoft uses an Android Open Source Project (AOSP) version of Android for their Windows Subsystem for Android™ (WSA).
 Microsoft is staying current with the security updates from AOSP, and leverages features such as multi-display and memory optimization.
 As of January 2023, Windows Subsystem for Android™ is based on Android 13.
 For the latest feature updates, see Microsoft's Release Notes for Windows Subsystem for Android™ .